alexch/codelikethis/public/lessons/a_taste_of_javascript/web_apps_and_the_cloud.md

 * web developers write and test code on their own computers...
 * ...then they *deploy* the same code to a different computer
+  * "deploy" means "upload" or "transfer" or "push"
 * "in the cloud" means "running on someone else's computer"
+  * AWS, Azure, Google Cloud, Heroku, etc.
+  * it's like renting a safety deposit box in a huge vault

 # Using Git to Deploy to the Cloud